KingJorjai/ehu-tools/README.md

 A set of CLI utilities for managing LDAP authentication, VPN connections, and 2FA for the **University of the Basque Country (UPV/EHU)**.

+> [!WARNING]
+> Due to the VPN system of the University recently changing, this feature is not working at the moment.
+> Migration from `anyconnect` to `fortinet` is planned for the next update.

 ## 🚀 Features
 - 🔑 **LDAP Authentication**: Store and use your EHU credentials securely.
 - 🛡 **2FA Support**: Generate time-based one-time passwords (TOTP) using `oathtool`.